Kaylee McKeown

-Kaylee Rochelle McKeown (/məˈkjuːən/ mə-KEW-ən; born 12 July 2001) is an Australian swimmer and quintuple Olympic gold medalist.
+Kaylee Rochelle McKeown (/məˈkjuːən/ mə-KEW-ən; born 12 July 2001) is an Australian swimmer and multiple Olympic gold medalist.
+She is widely considered the greatest backstroker of all time, holding a record 10 individual backstroke titles across the Olympic Games and World Aquatics Championships.
 She is the reigning Olympic champion in the 100 and 200 metres backstroke.
-She is the world record holder in the long course 50 metre backstroke, and the long course and short course 200 metre backstroke, and is the former world record holder in both the long course and short course 100 metre backstroke.
+She is the world record holder in the long course and short course 200 metre backstroke, and is the former world record holder in the long course 50 metre backstroke and both the long course and short course 100 metre backstroke.
 She won gold in both the 100 metre and 200 metre backstroke at both the 2020 and 2024 Olympics.
 In 2023, she was named as the "Best Female Swimmer of the Year" by World Aquatics, after sweeping gold in all three events of backstroke (50m, 100m, and 200m) at all three World Cup legs, held in Berlin, Athens and Budapest in October, 2023.

 Background

 Kaylee McKeown was 15 years old when she joined her older sister Taylor on the Australian Dolphins swim team.
 She was one of the youngest members.
 She currently trains with the Griffith University swim group with Michael Bohl as her coach.